 Complete four seat belt saturations.
 Be vigilant during valid traffic stops of CMVs for proper seat belt use and take enforcement action when necessary.
-Be vigilant during valid

-Page 43 of 73 last updated on: 9/13/2022 12:20:12 PM traffic stops of CMVs for proper seat belt use and take enforcement action when necessary. - One saturation each quarter with a total of four to be completed by September 30 each fiscal year. - Target safety belt use on the rural roads in and around the state's oil fields. - One large oil field blitz and four small strike blitzes are completed by September 30 each fiscal year. - Conduct inspections in conjunction with annual CVSA Road Check and Operation Safe Driver each federal fiscal year to promote safety belt.
+Be vigilant during valid traffic stops of CMVs for proper seat belt use and take enforcement action when necessary. - One saturation each quarter with a total of four to be completed by September 30 each fiscal year. - Target safety belt use on the rural roads in and around the state's oil fields. - One large oil field blitz and four small strike blitzes are completed by September 30 each fiscal year. - Conduct inspections in conjunction with annual CVSA Road Check and Operation Safe Driver each federal fiscal year to promote safety belt.
 Troopers working the seat belt saturations and inspection blitzes will have a goal to complete one inspection or enforcement contact per hour of inspection time or road patrol time worked.
 The Motor Carrier Operations Commander will analyze safety belt use each quarter during to look for increases.
 MCSAP troopers from each respective region will participate in the saturation held in their respective region locations.